 The "Wireless Mode when starting ad-hoc setting" allows the user to determine the type of ad-hoc network to be started.
 Note: This setting will only take effect if there are no other ad-hoc networks with the same SSID currently operating within range.
-If existing ad-hoc networks with the same SSID are currently operating, then the PROXIM WLAN 802.11b/g device will connect using the frequency and data rate provided by the exiting ad-hoc network.
+If existing ad-hoc networks with the same SSID are currently operating, then the WLAN 802.11 a/b/g device will connect using the frequency and data rate provided by the exiting ad-hoc network.